Masters Degree Program in Civil Infrastructure Engineering

 The Civil Infrastructure Engineering program is predicated on two related ideas.
 The first is that the engineer is responsible for the life-cycle of the system s/he creates.
 The second is that the engineer must be capable of optimizing the total system performance of large-scale public works projects, including their social and environmental impacts, in a way that addresses critical issues of infrastructure behavior, deterioration science, and structural rehabilitation.

-The program in Civil Infrastructure Engineering responds to the education, research, and extension missions of the University through the coordinated activities of the CEE Department, the Commonwealth Graduate Engineering Program (CGEP), and our off-campus distance learning program.
+The program in Civil Infrastructure Engineering responds to the education, research, and extension missions of the University through the coordinated activities of the CEE Department.
 The program emphasizes to our students the highly interdisciplinary nature of civil infrastructure projects by drawing on a diverse mix of faculty both within CE and outside.
 Graduate project reports would systematically address issues of deterioration science, assessment technology, renewal engineering, socioeconomic and environmental impact methodologies, and innovative financing vehicles such as privatization, user fees, enterprise zones and independent authorities.

-The CIE program is offered via compressed video courses originating in Blacksburg and Northern Virginia.
+The CIE program is offered at the Blacksburg campus.
 The degree program has two required courses of three core offerings.
 Please refer to Table 1 for a list of required and elective courses in this program.
-Note that several courses are generally available during each semester through the Commonwealth Graduate Engineering Program (CGEP).

 The Civil Infrastructure Engineering Program has two options: (1) Project and Report and (2) Coursework only.
 The former consists of eight 3-credit hour courses and a 6-hour Project and Report; the latter, ten 3 credit-hour courses.
 Of the eight formal scheduled courses, two are required courses.
 Other offerings include two courses in the existing Systems Engineering Program, two courses in the existing Environmental Engineering Program and various courses in Construction Management and Transportation Engineering (see Table 1).